aimat-lab/gcnn_keras/training/results/README.md

 *Max.* or *Min.* denotes the best test error observed for any epoch during training.
 To show overall best test error run ``python3 summary.py --min_max True``.
+If not noted otherwise, we use a (fixed) random k-fold split for validation errors.

 ## CoraLuDataset